-You may not be able to return your eyesight to how it was a child, but you can certainly prevent it from getting worse.
+You may not be able to return your eyesight to how it was as a child, but you can certainly prevent it from getting worse.
 Start by ensuring you “exercise” your eyes for up-close and distance vision multiple times a day.
 Don’t rely on glasses (if you already have them).
 Allow your eye muscles to build strength.
 Do eye exercises to retain your eyes’ mobility, flexibility, and shape.

 3. Diet Changes

-There are lots of different nutrients our eyes need for good vision.
+There are lots of different nutrients your eyes need for good vision.
 For example, omega-3 fatty acids ensure your eyes can drain intraocular fluid thus relieving pressure on the eyes.
 Antioxidants protect your eyes’ cells from oxidation and prevent disease.
 When you improve your diet and ensure your eyes are getting the nutrients they require, your vision becomes healthier.

 Interested in Learning More?

 Eye health is often overlooked when people choose to improve their overall health and wellness.
 Glasses and contact lenses are recommended by doctors even though they only provide a “band-aid” for vision issues.
 And, they can even make your vision worse.
 There are natural and safe ways to improve your vision.
 Instead of resorting to prescription lenses or risky surgery, find out more about natural alternatives like our eye-healthy vitamin supplements.